thenativeweb/node-cqrs-eventdenormalizer/README.md

 	  //   // or:
 	  //   { profileId: 1 },
 	  //   // or:
-	  //   { index: {profileId: 1}, options: {} }
+	  //   { index: { profileId: 1 }, options: {} },
 	  // ],

 	  // repositorySettings: { // optional
-		//  mongodb : { // for mongo db
+	  //   mongodb: { // for mongo db
 	  //     indexes: [ // same as above
 	  //       'profileId',
 	  //       // or:
 	  //       { profileId: 1 },
 	  //       // or:
-	  //   		{ index: {profileId: 1}, options: {} }
+	  //       { index: { profileId: 1 }, options: {} },
-	  // 		]
+	  //     ],
 	  //   },
-		//	elasticsearch6 : { // for elasticsearch 5.x and 6.x ( elasticsearch6 type / implementation / driver )
+	  //   elasticsearch6: { // for elasticsearch 5.x and 6.x ( elasticsearch6 type / implementation / driver )
 	  //     refresh: 'wait_for', // refresh behaviour on index, default is true ( ie. force index refresh ) https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html
 	  //     waitForActiveShards: 2, // optional, defaults to 1 ( ie. wait only for primary ) https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html#create-index-wait-for-active-shards
 	  //     index: { // optional applied on index create, https://www.elastic.co/guide/en/elasticsearch/reference/6.x/indices-create-index.html
-		//			settings : { // will be merged with the default ones,
+	  //       settings: { // will be merged with the default ones,
 	  //         number_of_shards: 3, // optional, otherwise taken from type settings, defaults to 1,
-		//				number_of_replicas: 1 // optional otherwise taken from type settings, defaults to 0,
+	  //         number_of_replicas: 1, // optional otherwise taken from type settings, defaults to 0,
 	  //       },
-		//		mappings : { // optiona will be merged with the default ones,
+	  //       mappings: { // optiona will be merged with the default ones,
 	  //         properties: { // specific properties to not be handled by dynamic mapper
 	  //           title: {
-		//						type: "text"
+	  //             type: 'text',
-		//					}
-		//				}
+	  //           },
-		//			}
+	  //         },
-		//		}
+	  //       },
-		//  }
+	  //     },
-		// }
+	  //   },
-		//
+	  // },
 	},

 	  // optionally, define some initialization data for new view models...
 	{
 	  emails: ['default@mycomp.org'],
-	  phoneNumbers: []
+	  phoneNumbers: [],
 	});

 If you need an information from an other collection while denormalizing an event, you can require such a collection and make some lookups. for example